coveo/plasma/packages/website/docs/MultilineBox.md

 If the list of inputs is very simple, provide a descriptive title without action verbs.
 For example, write "Email list" rather than "Provide a list of emails”.

-If the series of inputs are complex, consider using a title with an action verb to clarify the outcome of the choice to make.
+If the series of inputs is complex, consider using a title with an action verb to clarify the outcome of the choice to make.
-For example, write “Show content that matches" instead of "Filter rules”.
+For example, write “Show content that matches..." instead of "Filter rules”.

-When using a dialog approach, always consider other inputs in the form so that it is cohesive with other inputs.
+You may choose to use a dialog approach with the labels.
+For example, you could have: "Among all items matching... [condition1] Show only the items with... [condition2]".
+In such case, consider the other inputs in the form so that your approach is coherent with all inputs.

 # Help Text and Instructions